 In this portion of the Reply, the Contractor must describe the qualifications of all individuals who will be assigned to the project.
-The Reply must include each individual's experience and knowledge to perform they will be assigned related to the Scope of Work and Deliverables.
+The Reply must include each individual's experience and knowledge to perform the Schedule A, Research Tasks and Subtasks (Research Tasks and Subtasks) they will be assigned related to the Scope of Work and Deliverables.

-Desired attributes of team members include: Project must be led by a CPA licensed pursuant to Chapter 473, Florida Statutes.
+Required attributes of team members include: Project Manager must be a CPA